Traveling to Ghana during Covid-19: What you need to know before you go

 Who can go

-All visitors are now allowed into Ghana via Accra, as long as they have a negative test and undertake a second test on arrival at Kotoka International Airport.
+All visitors are now allowed into Ghana via Accra, as long as they have a negative test or undertake a second test on arrival at Kotoka International Airport.

 What are the restrictions?

-As well as having proof of a negative PCR test taken within 72 hours of departure, all passengers aged five and over must undertake an additional antigen test on arrival.
-This costs $150 per passenger, with results available within 30 minutes.
+Unless they are Ghanaian residents who are returning to the country after having been away for one week or less, all passengers aged five and over must have proof of a negative PCR test taken within 72 hours of departure and also undertake an additional antigen test on arrival.

+This costs $50 per passenger for Ghanaians and citizens of the Economic Community of West African States (ECOWAS) and $150 for everyone else, with results available within 30 minutes.
 Payment must be made online prior to boarding the flight to Ghana.

+Ghanaian residents who have left Ghana for one week or less do not need to present a negative PCR test for departure, but still have to undertake the mandatory antigen test on arrival.

 Anyone testing positive on arrival will immediately be transferred to hospital for further assessment.
-Anyone required to isolate in a government health facility must do so at their own cost.
+Non-residents required to isolate in a government health facility must do so at their own cost, while for Ghanaians the cost will be covered by the state.

 What's the Covid situation?